'Why do you think you are suitable for this job?' Part 2: at interview

 - Making sure you can talk with passion about at least one relevant technology or other aspect of the role, and sound enthusiastic and informed about the world of technology in general.

-Raeeka Yassaie, university and graduate programme manager at Imagination Technologies, looks for graduates who have thought carefully about how they match the job and make this clear at interview.
+Raeeka Yassaie, university and HR programme manager at Imagination Technologies, looks for graduates who have thought carefully about how they match the job and make this clear at interview.
 She explains: ‘We are looking for a strong awareness of how the skills sets (both technical and non-technical) the individual has developed in their academic and extra-curricular experience are relevant to the position.
 We are looking for the interviewee to have a good grasp of what the role requires and make it easy for us to see their enthusiasm and interest in the role.'

 Raeeka continues: ‘It’s great if somebody can be quite specific about their answers, eg “I have spent some time writing Open GL ES demos and also focused on a graphics-based project for my final year project, which is a good starting point to continue my understanding of OpenGL and graphics in the role” rather than a more generic or vague response that forces us to do the legwork to make the connection.
 Make it easy for interviewers to see you fit the bill!’